Frojd/Wagtail-Pipit/{{cookiecutter.project_name}}/README.md

 PostgreSQL 12+
 PostGIS for PostgreSQL
 GDAL (required for PostGIS)
-Node 12+ (for SSR)
+psycopg2-binary (this is required for the provision script that will create db and users) Node 12+
-psycopg2-binary (for the provision script that will create db and users)
+PM2
 ```